RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-active-active.md

 Replicated DataBase) spanning across two Redis Enterprise Software clusters for test and development environments.
 Here are the steps:

-- Step 1: Run two RS Docker containers
+- Step 1: Run two Redis Enterprise Software (RS) Docker containers
 - Step 2: Set up each container as a cluster
 - Step 3: Create a new Redis Enterprise CRDB
 - Step 4: Test connectivity to the CRDB